thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Again, if you've read our article on multi providers, this should look very familiar to you.
 We basically add a new value to the `NG_VALIDATORS` token by taking advantage of multi providers.
-Angular will pick our validator up by injecting what it gets for `NG_VALIDATOR`, and performs validation on a form control.
+Angular will pick our validator up by injecting what it gets for `NG_VALIDATORS`, and performs validation on a form control.
 Awesome, we can now use our validator for model-driven **and** for template-driven forms!

 ## Custom Validators with dependencies